 In London, he actively promoted the further colonization of Virginia, encouraging more Englishmen and women to follow the trail he had blazed and to colonize the New World, later saying: “Here every man may be master and owner of his own labor and land… If he have nothing but his hands, he may…by industrie quickly grow rich.”
 However, because of his independence, he was unpopular with the Virginia Company and would not be asked to return.

 Though he would not again go to Virginia, in April 1614, he returned to the New World in a successful voyage to the Maine and Massachusetts Bay areas.
 With the approval of Prince Charles, he named this region New England.
 He would make two more attempts to return to the same coast, but the first attempt failed due to a major storm that dismasted his ship.
 In the second attempt in 1615, he was captured by French pirates off the Azores.
 Smith escaped after weeks of captivity and made his way back to England.
 He was denied further opportunities to return to America and spent the rest of his life writing books until his death in 1631 at age 51.
 He was buried in the church of St. Sepulchre-without-Newgate, the largest Parish Church in the City of London.

-Though his message and writings would attract millions of people to the United States over the next centuries, much of his written words were questioned due to the differences between his narratives over time.
+Though his message and writings would attract millions of people to the United States over the following centuries, much of his written words were questioned due to the differences between his narratives over time.
 In later writings, including the scene where he gave Pocahontas credit for saving his life, these were much changed or left out of previous writings.
-These changes, coupled with his boastful manner, have made much of his remembrances obscure and questionable.
+These changes and his boastful manner have made much of his remembrances obscure and questionable.